Mechanical computer

 had steadily been losing ground to digital computers since their advent.
 By the mid-1960s dedicated electronic calculators with cathode-ray tube output emerged.
 The next step in the evolution occurred in the 1970s, with the introduction of inexpensive handheld electronic calculators.
 The use of mechanical computers declined in the 1970s and was rare by the 1980s.
+According to a mechanical engineer who operated the German corvette Hiddensee while it was examined by the United States Navy, the Soviets still made use of mechanical computers to calculate the target coordinates for their missiles in the late 80s.

 In 2016, NASA announced that its Automaton Rover for Extreme Environments program would use a mechanical computer to operate in the harsh environmental conditions found on Venus.